 The current mineral resource estimate is based on results from 111 diamond drill holes (39,999 metres) completed by the Company between the 2014 discovery and late 2015.
-As indicated below, the base case current resource is reported above a 1.00% NiEq (see Notes 7 and 8 below) cutoff grade after incorporation of estimates for mining recoveries, mining dilution, milling recoveries, smelting and refining charges and certain penalties, as well as estimated operating costs based on those associated with mines currently operating in the local region.
+As indicated below, the base case current resource is reported above a 1.00% NiEq\ (see Notes 7 and 8 below) cutoff grade after incorporation of estimates for mining recoveries, mining dilution, milling recoveries, smelting and refining charges and certain penalties, as well as estimated operating costs based on those associated with mines currently operating in the local region.

 Tables 4a and 4b (below) provide an analysis of the volumetric resources at a range of cut-off grades for the combined H3 and H1 zones as calculated by the Qualified Persons.
-The Base Case Current Resource (>1.00% NiEq cut-off) is highlighted for comparison.
+The Base Case Current Resource (>1.00% NiEq\ cut-off) is highlighted for comparison.
+Cut-off grades for the deposit would decrease as a result of increased metal prices and/or decreased cost estimates.
+The cut-off grade used in the resource calculation are most sensitive to the nickel price.